Welcome to the

 We offer studies in Poetry, Fiction, Hybrid, and Spoken Word.

+The hybrid genre is designed for mentees who write across genres and want to explore and challenge the boundaries of form.
 This category is perfect for those who are seeking out mentorship in two or more genres, including but not limited to: Poetry, Fiction, Spoken Word, Creative Nonfiction, Essay/Journalism, and Memoir Writing.

 We offer studies in Poetry, Fiction, Hybrid, and Spoken Word.

+The hybrid genre is designed for mentees who write across genres and want to explore and challenge the boundaries of form.
 This category is perfect for those who are seeking out mentorship in two or more genres, including but not limited to: Poetry, Fiction, Spoken Word, Creative Nonfiction, Essay/Journalism, and Memoir Writing.

 WHAT'S THE COST?